Originally Posted on May 1, 2012 by Zachery Thompson

 Over the past few months, I have gained experiences I know I couldn’t have had anywhere else.
 The community at Berea College has broadened my horizons immensely, as cliche as that sounds.
 The diversity you find yourself immersed in at Berea allows you to become a more globalized thinker, in my opinion.
 I have had a fantastic time getting to compare the large differences between Berea College and Eastern Kentucky University.
 It is amazing to me that these two institutions, a mere 15 miles apart from each other, can have such noticeable distinctions.
 I am honored to have had this wonderful opportunity.
 My favorite article from this semester would have to be the study abroad article.
 To find out that Berea College sends such a large percentage of its students abroad each semester was astounding to me.
 The fact that the college pays for a portion of these trips is even more astounding.
 All the wonderful things going on at Berea College caused a recurring question in my head the entire semester: How is all of this possible at a non-government subsidized school that doesn’t even charge tuition?
 After much research and reading, I think I am starting to grasp the concept of Berea College’s financial model.

 For one thing, the endowment fund at Berea College is enormous, especially when compared to other colleges and universities within the area.
 This endowment fund is currently at around one billion dollars; that’s nothing to shake a stick at.
 This is all made possible by a mission-driven, conservative stewardship of small and large donations by friends, alumni, foundations, and trusts.
 The alumni donations are significantly more than those coming in from somewhere like EKU.
-If I attended a college that offered free tuition, I would be much more likely to donate back after graduation than to donate to one that constantly raises its tuition each year (that’s not to say I won’t donate back to EKU after I graduate).
+If I attended a college that offered a no tuition promise, I would be much more likely to donate back after graduation than to donate to one that constantly raises its tuition each year (that’s not to say I won’t donate back to EKU after I graduate).
 I know you’re probably thinking the people at Berea sit on a huge mountain of money and throw it at whatever they feel like, because it’s an endless supply.
 That’s what I immediately thought when I found out how much the fund was.
 However, that couldn’t be further from the truth.
 Berea College spends wisely and makes ingenious decisions in how it handles its funds.
 One example of this wise spending and money handling would be back in 2008, during The Great Recession.
 Many suffered through this time, but Berea College handled these troubles as best as it could.
 Some may even argue the college is even stronger today than it was pre-recession.

 The endowment is the foundation for funding at Berea College.
 Without it, none of what it does would exist.
 What I find fascinating is that Berea doesn’t actually draw funds from its endowment.
 It spends a modest percentage of the interest gained each year.
 This is all laid out in its yearly budget.
 The rest of the interest goes back into the endowment to help it prosper and grow even more.
 This, combined with donations from its supporters, allows the financial model to work and sustain itself.
 Of course, this doesn’t cover every single financial aspect.
 The college also runs various businesses in the area, including Boone Tavern, the world-renowned student crafts, and the farm, to name a few.
 Again, it would take years for me to completely grasp the concept of how Berea does what it does.

 I assure you the college isn’t trying to keep what it does a secret.
 In order for all of this to work, Berea can only accept a certain amount of students each year.
 This means many students in Appalachia and around the world aren’t granted admission.
 I’m sure Berea College wishes more institutions would consider taking a look at what it does to allow others to get the education they want, but can’t afford.
-I know not every college can afford to give free tuition to all of its students.
+I know not every college can afford to offer a full ride tuition scholarship to all of its students.
 Running a 17,000 student university is entirely different than a college like Berea.
 I do think other institutions should take a look at what Berea is doing and see if there is anything they could do similarly.

 Again, I don’t claim to know exactly how Berea College accomplishes its mission year after year.
 Just know that it isn’t a secret and it isn’t magic.
 However, the campus itself has a magical feel to it.
 My experiences this semester are ones that I will carry with me throughout my entire life.
 I have a new-found respect for “that liberal arts college” in my hometown that I previously ignored.
 I may not attend Berea College, but the community has truly made me feel included and welcomed.
 I am eternally grateful to those who made this internship possible and to those who have been with me during this ride.
 Finally, I’d like to say thank you to each and every reader for joining me on my journey this semester.
 I hope you’ve had as much fun reading about my experiences as I have had writing about them!